⚠ CONTENT WARNING: None

 Valvayas had two fathers, Khalarrin and Reykr.
 He was born to a surrogate mother, their close friend Luarria, with Khalarrin as his blood father.
 Luarria always insisted she never be called Valvayas’ mother, just wanting to help her close friends in creating the family they wanted.

-Reykr wasn't originally from their home region of Losalfjar but never spoke about where he actually originated.
-He met Khalarrin on the surface before returning with him to Losalfjar and never looking back.
-The two weren't married, yet never corrected people who presumed they were as it made no difference to them.
+Reykr isn’t originally from their homeland, but never really spoke about where he actually originated.
+He met Khalarrin on the surface before returning with him to his homeland and never looking back.
+The two were never formally married but never corrected people who presumed they were.

 Valvayas was very young when his parents went missing after a cave-in.
 It was quite a large incident resulting in a lot of people dying or going missing, with rescue efforts taking months until things were cleared.
 Some people were never found afterwards, with the presumption their bodies had either been swept into an off-shoot tunnel system or down into a ravine.

-After that Valvayas was raised by Luarria, his parents’ close friend.
-She was harsh and blunt but very caring and taught him everything she knew, from basic education lessons to how to fight and how to use the forge.
+After that Valvayas was raised by Luarria.
+She was harsh and blunt but very caring.
+She taught him everything she knew, from basic education lessons to how to fight and how to use the forge.
 Despite not wanting to be called mother, she was everything a mother could be to him.

 He was barely a teen when they went to the surface for the first time.
 In his excitement he’d run ahead of Luarria, dashing up the tunnels far ahead of her to see things for the first time.
 It was to be his last, however.
 The moment he reached the surface, the bright sunlight blinded him and he was unable to see.